klinker24/Android-DragDismissActivity/README.md

     .setShouldScrollToolbar(true)       // defaults to true
     .setFullscreenOnTablets(false)      // defaults to false, tablets will have padding on each side .setDragElasticity(DragDismissIntentBuilder.DragElasticity.NORMAL)  // Larger elasticities will make it easier to dismiss.
+    .setDrawUnderStatusBar(false)       // defaults to false.
+Change to true if you don't want me to handle the content margin for the Activity.
+Does not apply to the RecyclerView Activities
     .build(dragDismissActivity);

 // do anything else that you want to set up the Intent